 These have to be free of blame.
 It’s not “who made this terrible decision?”
 The question we’re asking is, “how can we make better decisions?”
 If you want more info on this, check out the concept of blameless post-mortems in engineering.
 That’s where I stole it from, anyway.

-Another important thing to note is that, while I’ve been describing this as “building a product or feature,” this technique works great for any extensive project or aim.
+Another important thing to note when it comes to product decisions and the process is that, while I’ve been describing this as “building a product or feature,” this technique works great for any extensive project or aim.
 Maybe you’re switching over to an alternative HR system that you think will reduce a specific routine task your team has to do.
 Or maybe you’re adding a CRM and an unfamiliar process for your sales team.
 Great!
 Write it down and do two retros.
 Make sure you’re making wonderful decisions.

-One of the enjoyable things about this method is that you may find the second retrospective is a significant time to ask yourself what you should do next on the project.
+One of the enjoyable things about this method is that you may find the second retrospective is a significant time to ask yourself what you should do next on the project in order to take the product decisions that make a difference.
 Did it live up to expectations or even better than you imagined?
 Great!
 Maybe you should double down.
 Did it go wild over budget and return nothing?
 Now’s a wonderful time to figure out a way to fix it or kill it.

 It's tough to convince execs to let you iterate on features that are “done.”
 It can also be easy to let non-performing features linger forever as zombies in your product.
 This is a fantastic breakpoint that encourages everybody to assess the feature objectively and take the right next step.